nextui-org/nextui/.changeset/five-adults-protect.md

 ---
-"@nextui-org/input": major
+"@nextui-org/input": minor
 ---

-Add a Clear button to the textarea component
+Add a Clear button to the textarea component (#2348)